MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L05/Lab05_Integrate_AI.md

 6. Wait for the flow run to complete.

-7. Flow test should succeed, and you should get an email with Subject Draw Approved.
+7. The flow test should succeed, and you should get an email with subject line **Draw Approved**.

 8. Expand the **Extract Information from documents** step and review the **Outputs**.